Rebound headache is the main cause of chronic frequent cephalgia, as it's known. It is directly the result of overuse of painkillers.

 If you are taking more than half a dozen painkillers per week for your headaches, then it is time to consult your health professional.
 Obviously we would encourage you to see a chiropractor, but do consult with the person you trust.
 Taking pills month after month is injurious to your health and is the known cause of Rebound Headache.
 And a heap of other problems.

-Glycemic index of carbohydrates is one of the fundamentals that every person should understand, and it's at the heart of some folk's headaches.
+Glycemic index of carbohydrates is one of the fundamentals that every person should understand, and it's at the heart of some folk's rebound headache.

 Wild swings in blood sugar are not good and it comes from understanding why white rice, for example, is so bad for you, but a butternut is fine.